zeljanavucetic/clojure-sites/README.md

 ## Usage

 You need to install mongodb (installation instructions on https://docs.mongodb.org/manual/).
 You need to install leiningen also (installation instructions on http://leiningen-win-installer.djpowell.net/).
 To initialize the database with the data you need to set :main to data.mongoDB in project.clj file.
-Then you run cmd and navigate to the project folder and type 'lein run'.
+Then you run cmd and navigate to the project folder and type ' lein run '.
 To start the web application you will need to change :main to start in project.clj file.
 Now, type in your browser http://localhost:9000/ and start to use this web app.

 ## References